 Bedrock does certain things a bit differently than the default WordPress installation, but it does so by leveraging functionality that WordPress Core provides.

 If a plugin or theme works with a vanilla WordPress install and not with Bedrock, the plugin or theme is likely at fault: In most cases, it is hard-coding assumptions about directory structure or file location and ignoring the systems WordPress has in place to determine those things dynamically.
-This type of issue will often arise not only on Bedrock, but also on sites that have installed WordPress in its own directory.
+This type of issue will often arise not only on Bedrock, but also on sites that have installed WordPress in its own directory or moved the wp-content folder.

 Common issues include: